HL7/fhircast-docs/input/pagecontent/3-2-2-Heartbeat.md

-{% include questionnote.html text='Implementer feedback is requested for the need to support heartbeats for WebSockets.' %}
+{% include questionnote.html text='Implementer feedback is requested for the need to support Heartbeat.htmls for WebSockets.' %}

 ### Event-name: Heartbeat event